Srishti-Chhapre/Live-Chat-Frontend/README.md

 # Live-Chat-Frontend
-Created Live Chat Frontend for a startup using HTML CSS
+Created Responsive Live Chat Frontend for a startup using HTML CSS